 Bike City, USA — aka Portland — isn’t content with the everyday cycling that makes ours the city with the highest percentage of bike commuters in the nation.
 Nope, bike-loving Portlanders have come up with all sorts of rides and events that fill the calendar with two-wheeled shenanigans.

 Die-hard riders will spend 12 months of the year behind handlebars, but anyone worth their chain stains makes it to the Worst Day of the Year Ride in mid-February.
-Timed to coincide with the year’s worst weather day, the 16-mile (26 km) fun ride (or 45-mile [72 km] challenge course) ends with cold beer and hot soup at Southeast Portland’s Lucky Labrador brewpub.
+Timed to coincide with the year’s worst weather day, the 15-mile (24 km) fun ride (or 42-mile [67 km] challenge course) ends with cold beer and hot soup at Southeast Portland’s Lucky Labrador brewpub.

 In a city that loves movies almost as much as it loves bicycling, it’s only natural that there’s a festival celebrating both.
-Filmed by Bike is a two-day festival at the Clinton Street Theater, screening bike-themed independent short movies from around the world.
+Filmed by Bike is a two-day festival screening bike-themed independent short movies from around the world.
 In all, about 30 films, each less than eight minutes in length, celebrate every angle of bike culture.

 The Gourmet Century was created by Chris King, the founder of Portland-based Chris King Precision Components, and is a testament to the fact that Mr. King loves food just as much as he does bikes.
 The metric century sells out quickly, luring riders with the promise of fine roads and fine food.

 The Bridge Pedal is your one chance to pedal fancy- and car-free with nearly 20,000 other cyclists across Portland’s Willamette River bridges, from the Sellwood to the St. Johns and most others in between.
 The event’s route includes the top decks of the Marquam and Fremont bridges, normally open only to automobile traffic on interstates 5 and 84.

 Year-round bike events

 Zoobombers – every Sunday